Submit the form below to activate your subscription.

 There’s more to money than stewardship.

 Stewardship focuses on how you handle your money with God.
 It’s a vertical relationship.
-However, God also talks an awful lot about giving and generosity, which influences our horizontal relationships.
+However, God also talks an awful lot about giving and generosity, which influence our horizontal relationships.
 Said another way, show your church how giving is good for others, which leads us to the next point.